Care Seminar May

 Daniel has acted in cases involving factual issues such as historic and ongoing sexual abuse of children (including fabricated allegations of the same), honour-based violence and non-accidental injuries, including brain injuries.
 He has experience analysing large volumes of complex medical evidence, expert testimony, and phone records.

 Daniel has particular experience of proceedings involving international elements, including placement outside the jurisdiction, habitual residence disputes and international abduction.
-Daniel has acted in multiple such matters, up to the High Court, and has provided several seminars on these issues.
-He is happy to advise at an early stage in matters with international elements.
+Daniel has acted in multiple such matters in the High Court, including as sole counsel, and has provided several seminars on these issues.
+He is happy to advise at an early stage in all matters and understands the need for swift advice in cases with international elements.

-Daniel represents all parties, including parents, grandparents, wider family members and children in private law matters.
-He has a particular interest in matters involving complex issues such as implacable hostility, improper retention of a child after contact, parental alienation, domestic abuse and sexual assault.
+Daniel represents all parties, including parents, grandparents, wider family members and children in Private Law matters.
+He has a particular interest in matters involving complex issues such as international relocation, implacable hostility, improper retention of a child after contact, parental alienation, domestic abuse and sexual assault.

 Daniel has a particular experience of cases with an international element, including child abduction and applications to remove a child from the jurisdiction, having successfully represented parties in such proceedings.
 He understands the value of early and continuous advice in such matters and aims to work closely alongside those who instruct him.
 He has delivered seminars on international issues.